preons/preons/README.md

 ## ⛓ Versioning

-We use [SemVer](http://semver.org/) for versioning and [Intuit's Auto](https://intuit.github.io/auto/) to generate releases on the fly.
+This project uses [SemVer](http://semver.org/) for versioning and [Intuit's Auto](https://intuit.github.io/auto/) to generate releases on the fly.
 For the versions available, see the [tags on this repository](https://github.com/preons/preons/tags).

 ## 🙌 Thank yous